tlpss/workshop-icra-2022-cloth-keypoints/README.md

 ## Robot
 ### Local installation
-- get yourself a UR3e, ZED2i and Robotiq-2F85 gripper.
-If you have different hardware, you will need to cherry-pick the relevant parts of the code in the `robot/` folder.
+- This work uses a UR3e, ZED2i and Robotiq-2F85 gripper.
+If you have different hardware, you will need to handpick the relevant parts of the code in the `robot/` folder.
 - print 2 fingers using Flexfill-98 TPU filament.
 The .stl file can be found under `static/cad/`
-- pip install opencv2: `pip install opencv-contrib-python==4.5.5.64`
+- pip install opencv2: `pip install opencv-contrib-python==4.5.5.64` in the conda environment of the keypoint detection code
-- clone the unreleased dependencies using `vcs import robot < robot/blender_dependencies.repos`
+- clone the unreleased dependencies using `vcs import robot < robot/dependencies.repos`
-- pip install them in the same conda environment as the keypoint detection code
+- pip install them in the same python environment as the keypoint detection code

 ## Robotic Folding
 - determine your camera extrinsics using an Aruco marker and the `marker_pose_to_pickle.py` file, this will create a `marker.pickle` file.